-In this paper, we investigate how the Term Auction Facility mitigated the stigma associated with borrowing from the discount window when it was used in accordance with the discount window.
+In this paper, we investigate how the design of emergency lending facilities can mitigate the stigma associated with borrowing from the central bank's LOLR.
 We constructed an auction model with endogenous participation and showed that auction bidding strategies that internalized the stigma increased participation and consequently mitigated the borrowing stigma.